tonymaro/HA-Kiosk/README.md

 # Setup your scripts and automations in HA
 I've tried to put as many of the options and such into HA to make it easier to edit this on the fly without having to restart HA or the like.

+# Set up a dashboard for the Kiosk
+Create a new non-admin user in HA for the Kiosk to login as, and login from the Kiosk PC as that user and save the password in the browser.
+I recommend enabling 2FA on the account.
+Create a new dashboard to display whatever you'd like to see.
+Install the "browser_mod" integration in HA and configure the user that logs in from the Kiosk to hide the header/sidebar.
+This will give a very clean "kiosk" mode.
+Be sure that the path in the startup application for Firefox that gets opened on the Kiosk PC matches the path to the new dashboard.

 ## configuration.yaml
 You will need to modify your configuration.yaml file on the HA server to add the following code.
 Substitute the IP address of the new Linux Kiosk PC: